-U.S. - China Trade Talks End For Now, As Higher Tariffs Take Effect
+U.S.-China Trade Talks End For Now, As Higher Tariffs Take Effect

 Those tariffs "may or may not be removed depending on what happens with respect to future negotiations," Trump tweeted.
 "The relationship between President Xi and myself remains a very strong one, and conversations into the future will continue."

 While the prospect of higher tariffs rattled financial markets, investors seemed reassured that talks had not broken down completely.
-Major stock indices closed up on Friday, after a sharp drop earlier in the day.
+Major stock indexes closed up on Friday, after a sharp drop earlier in the day.

 Still, U.S. business groups greeted the administration's latest move with caution.